 Why We Love Small Business Saturday

-Unless you live in a major metropolitan area, chances are that the closest businesses to your home are small businesses.
+Unless you live in a major metropolitan area, chances are that the closest stores to your home are small businesses.
 Nearly wherever you are, they're close enough that you can just run up the block to reach them.

-The local big box outlets might have a large selection, but often times, you might as well take a number and hope it gets called.
-With a strong dependence on the neighborhood, local stores are more likely to make sure you leave happy, and might even make an effort to keep your favorite items in stock.
+Local stores are more likely to make sure you leave happy, and might even make an effort to keep your favorite items in stock.

 Get To Know The Neighborhood

 Unlike their big box brethren, each small business will be different from the next.
 Getting to know your local small businesses can be a great way to get to know your neighborhood and community!